VoidedContact/Kerfur-Desktop-Companion/README.md

 4. Add more colors/custom user input to make it feel more personal
 5. Add "sleep" function for when PC is left alone
 6. Minigames? (possible, but not guaranteed)
+7. Add optional "drink water reminder" (God knows this would help me so much!)